 The park encompasses approximately 1,100 acres at an elevation of 1,643 feet above sea level.
 Geologic erosion by the South Fork of the Holston River has produced a deep river trench with some towering bluffs over 400 feet high.
 Several creeks, the largest being Fall Creek and Sinking Creek, drain the park.

-Visitors come to the park to enjoy the many facilities such as the Olympic-sized pool, 18-hole golf course, horse trails, soccer fields, fishing, over 15.5 miles of hiking trails, over 11.5 miles biking trails, boating, marina with snack bar, disc golf, 135 campsites, picnicking, group shelters, nature programs, annual events, festivals, and much more.
+Visitors come to the park to enjoy the many facilities such as the 18-hole golf course, horse trails, soccer fields, fishing, over 15.5 miles of hiking trails, over 11.5 miles biking trails, boating, marina with snack bar, disc golf, 135 campsites, picnicking, group shelters, nature programs, annual events, festivals, and much more.

 A key feature of the park is the 3-acre Darrell’s Dream Boundless Playground.
 The playground is a unique space designed to accommodate children of all abilities.
 Read more about Darrell’s Dream Boundless Playground here.